TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/docusearch_portfolio_case_study.md

 ## Looking Forward

 DocuSearch demonstrates that **RAG systems don't have to be black boxes**.
-By designing for both human visibility and AI semantic understanding, we can create tools that feel natural while leveraging AI capabilities.
+By designing for both visibility for people and AI semantic understanding, we can create tools that feel natural while leveraging AI capabilities.

 The next evolution involves:
 - **Collaborative features** - Shared document libraries with permissions